KNelTech/ml_gui_app/README.md

 In this repository you will find how to create a beautiful GUI application that can classify images of animals and vehicles!

-credit for creation of the course I followed to learn this:Mariya Sha, https://github.com/MariyaSha
+credit for creation of the course I followed to learn this: Mariya Sha, https://github.com/MariyaSha

 followed video <a href="https://youtu.be/h0dglh9elCw" target="_blank">video tutorial</a>.